kchua123/JPFP/README.md

 ## Getting started

-1. Fork and clone this repo
+1. Fork and clone this repo.
-2. `npm install`
+2. `npm install`.
-3. Read the rest of this `README.md` carefully - it contains the requirements for the project and the grading rubric that will be used to assess it
+3. Read the rest of this `README.md` carefully - it contains the requirements for the project and the grading rubric that will be used to assess it.
-4. Check out the mock-view in the `wireframes` folder to get an idea of what the project _could_ look like
+4. Create `final-project` and `final-project-test` databases.
-5. Start the build process and your application with: `npm run start:dev`.
-If you using Windows, you may need to execute `npm run start-server` and `npm run build-watch` separately (in their own terminal tabs).
+5. Start the build process and your application with: `npm run start-dev`.
+If you're using Windows, you may need to execute `npm run start-server` and `npm run build-watch` separately (in their own terminal tabs).
-6. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]
+6. If you navigate to [localhost:1337](http://localhost:1337), you should see some UI already :) [We've provided some code to get you started]
+7. Check out the mock-view in the `wireframes` folder to get an idea of what the project _could_ look like.
+8. Run the tests with: `npm test`.
+Working through the tests is a good place to start!
-7. Check out the starting seed file in `seed.js` - you can run it by executing `npm run seed`
+9. Check out the starting seed file in `seed.js` - you can run it by executing `npm run seed`.
+You will need to seed the database once you've set up the Sequelize models.

 ## Details